evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## Performance

 The BMW iX3 has a maximum power of 210KW (286hp).
 The total torque is 400nm.
 The 0-100km/h sprint (0-62mph) takes 6,8 seconds.
-The top speed is 180 km/h.
+The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging